Timothy-itayi/T2-Clone/README.md

 ## Project Overview

-This project is a front-end clone of the T2 Tea website, built to closely mimic the design and functionality of the original site.
-The goal is to recreate the website's appearance and user experience as accurately as possible, with a focus on responsive design and component reusability.
+This project is a front-end clone of the T2 Tea website, built to closely resemble the responsiveness and design of the original site.
 ## Features

 ### Pages

 **Home Page**

-- **NavBar:** A navigation bar that allows users to browse through different sections of the website.
+- **NavBar:** A navigation bar that allows users to browse through different images of the product in the product detail page.
-- **Cards:** A grid of cards showcasing various products or categories, leading to the Products or Gallery page.
+- **Cards:** A card designed the mimic T2 teas card design and scope.
-- **Carousel:** A carousel component highlighting featured items or special offers.
+- **Carousel:** A carousel component highlighting the product.

 **Products Page**

-- **Product Cards:** A set of cards displaying products with slight variations from the Home page cards.
-Each card includes an image, product name, and price.
+- **Product Card:** A card which includes an image, product name, and price.

 **Product Detail Page**